Get

 dog lying down on the carpet

-Image By: Mike Burke, Unsplash
+Image Credit: Mike Burke, Unsplash

-BSL is a far-too-simple answer to a complex social problem that carries with it consequences for innocent dogs and owners.
+BSL is a far too simple answer to a complex social problem that carries with it consequences for innocent dogs and owners.
 Not to mention, breed bans don’t address the social issue of irresponsible pet owners.

 Summary